kartike-sood/SUV_Predictions/README.md

 * Estimated Salary

 ## How to use?
-Fork the repository - run "SUV_analysis.py" and that's it
+Fork the repository - run "SUV_analysis.py" and that's it.
+However, if you want to see the Data Analysis part, run "SUV.ipynb" and you are good to go

 ## Packages used
 * For collection of data : pandas, and